codelibs/fess-docs/en/bot.rst

 ==========
-Fess Robot
+|Fess| Robot
 ==========

-What is Fess?
+What is |Fess| ?
 =============

-Fess is Java-based Full tExt Search Server.
-You can install and launch the search server within 5 minutes.
+|Fess| is Java-based Full tExt Search Server.
+You can install and launch
+the search server within 5 minutes.